michaelfm1211/tixte-foss/README.md

 bash-3.2$ virtualenv venv
 ```

 Before contributing we recommend installing python-dotenv and autoenv globally via PIP.
-If you choose not to do this you must remember to activate the virtual environment and set \$APP_SETTINGS.
+If you choose not to do this you must remember to activate the virtual environment and set `$APP_SETTINGS`.
 Next, you will need to install all the dependencies for Tixte FOSS with

 ```bash
 bash-3.2$ pip install -r requirements.txt
 ```

-Finally, please follow the following requirements(they may seem silly but they are necessary):

-1. Use the Git VCS.
-2. Use Python 3
-3. Format all code with autopep8(unless it breaks the code, in that case append "# nopep8" to the end of the line)
+Finally, before contributing please format your code with autopep8 unless it breaks your code

 ## Building

 ## With gunicorn

 To run Tixte FOSS with gunicorn please follow the instructions in the Contributing section first.
-You will then need to set the environment variables $DATABASE_URL which is a URL to a PostgreSQL server(using the format postgres://user:password@example.com:port/database), and \$PORT which is the port for the server to run on.
+You will then need to set the environment variables `$DATABASE_URL` which is a URL to a PostgreSQL server(using the format `postgres://user:password@example.com:port/database`), and `$PORT` which is the port for the server to run on.
 You will then need to run the setup utility with

 ```bash
 (venv) bash-3.2$ python setup.py